sorodrigo/proxy-validator/README.md

   name: {
     // The key corresponds to a validator function.
     isLength: {
-      // The body can be either an object, containing validating options and errorMessage...
+      // The value can be either an object, containing options and an errorMessage...
       options: {
         min: 6
       },